 NOTE: For F-1 students, travel signatures should not be older than 6 months from the date you intend to travel.

 - Valid F-1/J-1 visa (except for travels to Canada, Mexico, and the Adjacent Islands.
 Please see above for more information).

 - Proof of work authorization (EAD: Employment Authorization Document for F-1 students or an Academic Training letter issued by the Davis International Center for J-1 students).

 To avoid getting the I-515A, make sure to hand-carry the required paperwork when you arrive at the U.S. port of entry.
-Do not put them in your checked baggage because you will not receive your bagage until you are admitted into the U.S. by a port of entry officer.
+Do not put them in your checked baggage because you will not receive your baggage until you are admitted into the U.S. by a port of entry officer.

-If you returned home with your paper I-94 Arrival-Departure card (small white card stampled into your passport), it is possible that your departure from the U.S. was not recorded properly.
+If you returned home with your paper I-94 Arrival-Departure card (small white card stamped into your passport), it is possible that your departure from the U.S. was not recorded properly.
 For more information on how to handle this, please consult the U.S. Customs and Border Protection website.

 1. You no longer have a paper I-94 form because you re-entered the U.S. after April 2013;